BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 ![Original Flame Graph](/images/posts/2015/apr/perf-flamegraph-assets.png)

-90% of the time, serving assets was spent running the garbage collector because of an OutOfBandGC rack middleware.
+90% of the time, serving assets was spent running the Garbage Collector because of an OutOfBandGC rack middleware.
 While this middleware had a positive impact in production, it was also responsible for slowing down serving assets in the development environment by 14x.

 We disabled the OutOfBandGC in the development environment to serve assets in 0.5 seconds, instead of 7 seconds.
-Serving a page with assets would take 5 seconds instead of 10.
+Serving a page with assets would take 5 seconds, instead of 10.
 That's **2x faster!**

 ## ActiveAdmin, Y U RELOAD?